 We seem to be living in an all-or-nothing, black-and-white world without any acknowledgment that there can be a middle ground.
-Our attitudes toward technology and our children are hardening into these types of fixed mindsets, as shown by writers like Amy Graff who suggest that, since people like Steve Job and other tech execs don't allow their kids to use technology, other parents should follow their lead.
+Our attitudes toward technology and our children are hardening into these types of fixed mindsets

 Figuring out how to integrate technology into our lives is not a new conversation.
 Several years ago, the Good 30-Day Challenge encouraged people to unplug after 8 p.m.
 The argument I made then about balancing rather than banning is the same argument I make now.

-Graff and others who recommend taking technology away form our kids are oversimplifying a complicated issue with sweeping and possibly inaccurate generalizations.
-She writes:
+Those who recommend taking technology away form our kids are oversimplifying a complicated issue with sweeping and possibly inaccurate generalizations.

 I grew up in a Cleary-esque world where my friends and I often played outside unsupervised.
 I also spent a lot of time with my head in a book.
 While I would defend reading to my dying day as a wonderful way to learn and engage with an author, it is not a particularly interactive or hands-on way of learning.
 When I was introduced to a new area of interest via a book, pursuing that topic meant dragging out the encyclopedias or waiting for a trip to the library.